sshoesmith/Bike_Share_Analysis/README.md

 Work was performed in a jupyter notebook.
 The link to download the jupyter notebook application can be found here:

 http://jupyter.org/install

+To view the project and run the code, open the jupyter notebook file.
+Alternatively, to view the summary of the project, open the html file.